tebogomosehle/tebogomosehle/README.md

 ## 📂 Projects

+### 🔹 Multinomial Lgistic Regression
+* Used primary data I collected during my final year to build a multinomial logistic regression model which analysed household coping strategy choices in response to fruit and vegetable price fluctuation in Mankweng, Polokwne Local Municipality.
+### 🔹 Loan Defaulting Classification Tree
+* Built a decision tree model which predicted if a customer would default on a loan
 ### 🔹 Classification Tree Model
 * Built a classification model using decision trees to predict if a movie would win an Oscar award
 ## 🔹Linear Regression Model
-* Built a Linear Regression model which predicted house prices in USA
+* Built a Linear Regression model using which predicted house prices in USA

 📌 *More projects coming soon as I continue learning*